ahhmed-hassan/codecrafters-git-cpp/INTERNALS.md

-This is an big-picture explaination of how (the implemented parts of) git works.
+This is a big-picture explaination of how (the implemented parts of) git works.
 The explaination here would be top-bottom approach not bottom-up for people, like me, who likes the declarative code more

 # The data model for working locally